Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 It's fun to see hummingbirds in your yard preening and frolicking in a birdbath in your yard.

 All it takes is the right water source to attract these fragile little birds.
-Fortunately, you now know the best hummingbird bird baths on the market.
+Fortunately, you now know the defining characteristics of the best hummingbird bird baths on the market.

 If you have difficulties making a decision, I'll recommend the Nova Microdermabrasion Water Fountain.
 It's a great mix between functionality and affordability.